Hongbozhao0425/Traffic-copper-theft-reproducible/README.md

 - **Methodological Innovation:** Establishes a cross-method comparative framework integrating Log–log, ARIMAX, and XGBoost models, and introduces legislative variables to distinguish short-term and cumulative effects.
 - **Reproducibility Framework:** Implements a fully automated and reproducible workflow in R and Quarto, enhancing transparency and verifiability in transport crime analysis.

-This repository releases all datasets, analysis scripts, and reproducible Quarto (.qmd) documents, supporting transparent and verifiable research and policy assessment.
-This README corresponds to the reproducibility repository for the paper submitted to European Transport Research Review.

 ## Data